telerik/blazor-docs/components/grid/virtual-scrolling.md

 Virtual scrolling is an alternative to paging.
 Instead of using a pager, the user scrolls vertically through all records in the data source.

-The same set of elements is reused to improve performance.
+The same set of elements is reused to improve the rendering performance.
 While the next data is loading, a loading indicator is shown on the cells.
-If the user scrolls back up after scrolling down to a next page, the previous page will be loaded anew from the data source, like with regular paging.
+If the user scrolls back up after scrolling down to a next set of rows, the previous data will be loaded anew from the data source, like with regular paging, but the scroll distance determines the data to be loaded.

 You can also Virtually Scroll the Grid Columns.
 More information can be found in the [Column Virtualization]({%slug grid-columns-virtual%}) article.